cerner/fhir.cerner.com/content/millennium/r4/base/entities/location.md

 The common [errors] and [OperationOutcomes] may be returned.

-## Retrieve by id
+## Retrieve by ID

-List an individual Location by its id:
+List an individual location by the associated ID:

     GET /Location/:id